gbgg/appengine-magic/README.md

 ## Structure

+ * API - the implementation has the usual kernel-and-hull structure:

- * lib - api only
+   * kernel - kernel api only; this involves very little code.

- * server - repl-enabled emulation of the sdk dev server.  **CAVEAT** The appengine-magic server does _not_ behave like the google dev server (invoked via &lt;sdk_home&gt;/bin/dev_appserver.sh).
-See below for details.
+   * services - most of the functionality is implemented as "services" (e.g. datastore, user, channel, etc.) ; each service is packaged as a separate jar so you can pick and choose; a "services uberjar" containing all of them is also provided.

+ * jetty - a dev/test server embedding jetty without servlet container services.
+Supports rapid interactive (repl-based) development at the cost of not completely emulating the GAE environment.

- * magic - leinigen plugin implementing tasks to build your project, run the magic server, deploy to google, etc.
+ * magic - leinigen plugin implementing tasks to build your project, deploy to google, etc.  In particular, commands to run either the official GAE devserver or the appengine-magic jetty server for local development and testing.

 ## Libraries